Do you have lots of LTO tapes? Do you need to create large archives and restore media efficiently?

 YoYotta will use the barcode to format the tape.
 No need to manually enter the barcode.
 This is an LTO standard, using more than 6 characters means that the tapes will be difficult to use.

-We can supply LTO tapes at great prices with custom YoYotta labels printed on durable plastic.
+We can supply LTO tapes in Europe at great prices with custom YoYotta labels printed on durable plastic.
 They have a standard barcode, plus a globally unique NFC chip that allowing easy tracking.
 You can add unique text labels on the left as shown opposite.
 So you can clearly label Master and Safety, or add a project ident.
 Unlike other labels each tape can have a different code, you are not limited to a set sequence.

 IBM make all LTO-7 and LTO-8 mechanisms, so we supply IBM Barium Ferrite tapes for perfect compatibility.